 The valuation of employee stock options (ESOs) and restricted stock units (RSUs) is problematic for both accountants and finance professionals.
-The valuation models currently make us of standard valuations based either on Black-Scholes or on lattice approach which have been adjusted to compensate for the special features of typical ESOs.
+Most ESO valuation models use standard valuations based either on Black-Scholes or on lattice approach which have been adjusted to compensate for the special features of typical ESOs.
 The basis of these valuation models remains, however, the assumption of perfect markets, full employee diversification, and hedgability of the option grants.